17 Spellbinding Things to Do in Stone Town, Zanzibar

 Visit Stone Town, Zanzibar, and you’ll be gob-smacked by its twisted alleyways, crumbling limestone palaces, mosques and faded mansions.

-We visited Zanzibar after a safari in Zambia, spending 4 nights in Stone Town.
+We explored Zanzibar after a safari in Zambia, spending four nights soaking up Stone Town’s magic.

-After going on safari in Africa, you may be tempted to head straight to the beaches of Zanzibar.
+After a safari in Africa, you may be tempted to head straight to Zanzibar’s beaches.

-There are many unique and fascinating things to do in Stone Town!
+But trust us… There are so many unique and fascinating things to do in Stone Town that skipping it would be a mistake.
+This ancient city is well worth your time!

 Things to do in Stone Town, Zanzibar